moonburnt/romman/README.md

 **Romman** (short of "rom manager".
 I dont like it too, if you can find a better name - make an issue) is a tool to verify hashes of your console ROM files and compare them with entries from datasheets, considered "the most accurate" by community (meaning if your ROM didnt match any of these - then you probably dumped it incorrectly).
 Right now the following datasheet sources are supported: no-intro (only "Standard DAT"), tosec, redump, mame (only large xml from site, not separate data files from github).

+## Dependencies
+- python 3.8 (may work on older versions, didnt test)
+- requests (to fetch newest datasheets)

 ## Usage
 - Download up-to-date .dat files from your source of choice (supported providers listed in description above)
 - Unpack them to ./Datasheets